 Alpers disease is an autosomal recessive disorder.
 What this means is that both parents are carriers of the disease.
 The disease is due to more than one cause.
-Some instances are inherited as autosomal recessive traits with both parents appearing average, yet carrying one Alpers gene and each of their children experiencing a 1 in 4 risk of receiving both of the parents Alpers genes and of experiencing the symptoms of the disease.
+Some instances are inherited as autosomal recessive traits with both parents appearing average yet carrying one Alpers gene and each of their children experiencing a 1 in 4 risks of receiving both of the parent's Alpers genes and experiencing the symptoms of the disease.

-Other instances of Alpers disease are disorders of oxidative phosphorylation, to include mitochondrial DNA depletion syndromes.
-Phosphorylation is the addition of phosphate to an organic compound such as the addition of phosphate to adenosine diphosphate (ADP) to form adenosine triphosphate (ATP), or the addition of phosphate to glucose to produce glucose monophosphate, through the action of enzymes known as, 'phosphotransferases,' or, 'kinases.'
+Other Alpers disease instances are oxidative phosphorylation disorders, including mitochondrial DNA depletion syndromes.
+Phosphorylation is the addition of phosphate to an organic compound, such as the addition of phosphate to adenosine diphosphate (ADP) to form adenosine triphosphate (ATP) or the addition of phosphate to glucose to produce glucose monophosphate, through the action of enzymes known as, 'phosphotransferases,' or, 'kinases.'

-Human beings have approximately 30 to 40,000 different genes, each of which has a function in making an individual person.
+Human beings have approximately 30 to 40,000 different genes, each of which functions in making a person.
 The genes are arranged in pairs, one pair from each parent, on 23 chromosomes.
-Inevitably, some of these genes are faulty - an average gene may overcome a faulty one.
-Yet if both genes in the pair are faulty, the genetic instructions are unable to work.
+Some of these genes are faulty - an average gene may overcome a faulty one.
+Yet if both genes in the pair are faulty, the genetic instructions cannot work.

-The majority of people carry different faulty genes, yet in Alpers disease and other recessive conditions, parents - while healthy themselves, carry the same faulty genes and risk passing them on to their children.
+Most people carry different faulty genes, yet in Alpers disease and other recessive conditions, parents - while healthy themselves, carry the same faulty genes and risk passing them on to their children.
 Each pregnancy carries a 25% chance of the child being affected.
-A child may or may not have shown some developmental delay before the onset of the main disease symptoms, which commonly happen within the first few years of life.
-Something this may involve initially is a loss of previously learned skills and/or a sudden onset of seizures which are usually very hard to control.
+A child may or may not have shown some developmental delay before the onset of the main disease symptoms, commonly occurring within the first few years of life.
+This may involve a loss of previously learned skills and a sudden onset of seizures, which are usually very hard to control.

-The combination of the severe epilepsy and the on-going brain disease, which is causing the seizures, leads to increasing loss of awareness and skills.
-An affected infant often times develops some physical stiffness and subtle involuntary movements, particularly of their feet, hands, face and head.
-The condition is not painful and the child will be unaware of what is happening.
+The combination of severe epilepsy and the persistent brain disease causing the seizures leads to an increasing loss of awareness and skills.
+An affected infant often develops some physical stiffness and subtle involuntary movements, particularly of their feet, hands, face, and head.
+The condition is not painful, and the child will be unaware of what is happening.

-The course of the disease is often times rapid and eventually the combination of the disease affecting the child's brain and increasing physical weakness becomes too great to sustain life.
+The course of the disease is often rapid, and eventually, the combination of the disease affecting the child's brain and increasing physical weakness becomes too great to sustain life.
 Death usually happens within a year.
-Parents and caregivers will be aware of the child's increasing fragility and death is often fairly peaceful and expected when the time comes.
-Rarely, older children and teenagers might develop a seemingly similar condition called, 'Juvenile Alpers Disease,' whose course may be more extended, possibly over a number of years.
+Parents and caregivers will be aware of the child's increasing fragility, and death is often fairly peaceful and expected when the time comes.
+Rarely, older children and teenagers might develop a seemingly similar condition called 'Juvenile Alpers Disease,' whose course may be more extended, possibly over several years.
 Other names for Alpers disease include the following:

 Treating Alpers Disease

-While there is no form of treatment available at this time that can stop the disease, every effort is made to treat the symptoms the child is experiencing.
+While no treatment is available at this time that can stop the disease, every effort is made to treat the symptoms the child is experiencing.
 Medications are administered in an attempt to:

 Sedative medications may be administered if needed.
 Feeding may be assisted.
-Physiotherapists and others can advise parents on seating, positioning and exercising the limbs of the affected child to maintain their comfort.
-While not scientifically proven, a number of children gain some symptomatic relief from some of the therapies, such as massage and cranial osteopathy.
+Physiotherapists and others can advise parents on seating, positioning, and exercising the limbs of the affected child to maintain their comfort.
+While not scientifically proven, several children gain symptomatic relief from some therapies, such as massage and cranial osteopathy.